UniversalDevicesInc/udi_python_interface/API.md

 ##### The Node class has these standard methods

-self.getDriver(driver), to get the driver object.
+self.getDriver(driver), to get the driver value.

 self.setDriver(driver, value, report=true, forceReport=false, uom=null), to set a driver to a value
 (example set ST to 100).